 Cons of Lamaze Classes:

-As with all weekly classes, it is important to schedule the classes in advance as they can fill up, and if you miss a class, you will miss a lot of important information.
+As with all weekly classes, it is important to schedule the classes in advance as they can fill up.
+If you miss a class, you will miss a lot of important information.
 However, you can find online Lamaze classes as well that you can access anytime.

 Another important thing to note is that not all Lamaze classes are the same.
 Each instructor has the ability to adjust, lengthen, or shorten content.
 You may find a 2 hour Lamaze class and a 12 hour Lamaze class.